Democratic initiative: Kurdish initiative

-In order to make a constitutional amendment, the government was in need of the support from the opposition parties in addition to the one of the pro-Kurdish Democratic Society Party (DTP).
-However, the CHP and the MHP would't be supportive to the project to admit PKK members to benefit from Article 221 of the Turkish Penal Code, popularly known as the Active Repentance Law.
+In order to make a constitutional amendment, the government was in need of the support from the opposition parties in addition to that of the pro-Kurdish Democratic Society Party (DTP).
+However, the CHP and the MHP wouldn't be supportive to the project to admit PKK members to benefit from Article 221 of the Turkish Penal Code, popularly known as the Active Repentance Law.
 Both alleged it carried the risk of dividing Turkey.
 On 11 December 2009, the Constitutional Court voted unanimously to close the DTP for "being a center of activities against the unity of the state and the nation."
 The court's decision stated that it closed the party because of DTP members' involvement in activities that "supported the armed attacks" of the PKK.
 The court also found that the DTP was in "touch and solidarity" with the PKK.
 The closure resulted in the banning of 37 DTP members from politics for five years, including two members of parliament.

 In January 2009, the state-owned TRT devoted one television and radio station to 24-hour Kurdish broadcasts without subtitles and with no time limit on news broadcasts.
 TRT officials indicated that there was no censorship of content on the station.
 On 13 November the government approved regulations to allow privately owned television and radio stations to broadcast in languages other than Turkish.

 The following measures were to be taken within the context of the democratic initiative: